Post-Conviction Sentence Reductions in Federal Criminal Cases

 Habeas Corpus Petition

-This form of habeas petition is found under 28 U.S.C. § 2241 and alleges that the defendant is in custody in violation of the laws or treaties of the United States.
+This form of habeas petition is found under 28 U.S.C. § 2241 and alleges that the defendant is in custody in violation of the United States' laws or treaties.

-If a judge agrees to hear a petition for resentencing, the result is often a litigated hearing at which both the defense and the government present both written and oral advocacy setting forth their respective positions on the propriety of reducing the defendant's sentence.
+Suppose a judge agrees to hear a petition for resentencing.
+In that case, the result is often a litigated hearing at which both the defense and the government present both written and oral advocacy, setting forth their respective positions on the propriety of reducing the defendant's sentence.

-A sentence reduction could result in wholesale release from custody for time served, or simply an acceleration of the defendant's anticipated release date from federal prison.
+A sentence reduction could result in a wholesale release from custody for time served or simply an acceleration of the defendant's anticipated release date from federal prison.

 As with sentencing in the first instance, a federal district court judge retains substantial discretion in granting or denying a petition for resentencing and, if the petition is granted, in fixing the correct amount of sentence reduction.